 i.
 Client acknowledges that PBI is required to credential PBI’s clients prior to permitting access to the Services.
 Client represents and warrants that the information about Client (1) on a Transmittal Form or (2) provided during the credentialing process or in connection with the purchase of Services under a Transmittal Form (the “Client Credentialing”) is accurate and complete in all material respects.
 The Client Credentialing is hereby incorporated by reference.

 ii.
 Client shall notify PBI immediately of any changes to the information on a Transmittal Form or the Client Credentialing, and PBI may terminate these Terms and Conditions if such changes are material as reasonably determined by PBI.
 Client is required to promptly notify PBI of a change in ownership of Client’s company, any change in the name of Client’s company, and/or any change in the physical address of Client’s company.
 Furthermore, Client acknowledges and agrees that, as part of the credentialing process, Client’s credit report(s) may be requested by PBI in accordance with Federal Fair Credit Reporting Act from one (1) or more consumer reporting agencies.
 Upon Client’s request, Client will be informed of whether any credit report was requested, and the name and address of the credit reporting agency that furnished the report to PBI.

-20. Relationship of the Parties.
-None of the parties shall, at any time, represent that it is the authorized agent or representative of the other.
+22. Relationship of the Parties.
+Neither Party shall, at any time, represent that it is the authorized agent or representative of the other Party.
 PBI provides the Services solely as an independent contractor of Client.